-Several of those we interviewed want a greater degree of innovative thinking about the collaboration between mental health care and the municipality, as well as a discussion on how to utilize the location on Østmarka.
+Several of those we interviewed want a greater degree of innovative thinking about the collaboration between mental health care and the municipality, as well as a discussion on how to utilise the location on Østmarka.

-In the interviews, we asked employees if they could briefly say what they want the new housing to include and what is most important in establishing new housing for the target group.
-One of the leaders we interviewed gave the following answer, which actually summarizes many of the points we have looked at in this report:
+In the interviews, we asked employees if they could briefly say what they wanted the new housing to include and what was most important in establishing new housing for the target group.
+One of the leaders we interviewed gave the following answer, which actually summarises many of the points we have looked at in this report:

-I hope that it will be a home with the physical prerequisites to provide good services, at the same time as I want there to be activities employees can bring people with them, both at the house and in the city.
+"I hope that it will be a home with the physical prerequisites to provide good services, at the same time as I want there to be activities employees can bring people with them, both at the house and in the city.
 At the same time, the composition of the residents must be well thought out.
-And of course, there must be good cooperation with the specialist health service and with the ambulatory teams.
+And of course, there must be good cooperation with the specialist health service and with the ambulatory teams."

-In order to create a new housing, there is a need for innovative solutions, both in terms of the home's design, surroundings, activities and service models, but also of the planning process itself.
+In order to create new housing, there is a need for innovative solutions, both in terms of the home's design, surroundings, activities, and service models, but also of the planning process itself.

-In contrast to more traditional meetings, which due to the pandemic, have been held digitally here, working methods such as workshops and dialogue conferences, which allow for interdisciplinary discussions, and where different perspectives and input are heard and assessed, are a suitable form of work.
-The purpose of such working methods is not to inform the participants, but to work together to create new knowledge, new solutions and innovative service solutions.
-A wide range of actors may have better conditions for creating something that can represent something innovative and new.
+Unlike traditional meetings, which have been held digitally due to the pandemic, workshops and dialogue conferences are suitable forms of work that allow for interdisciplinary discussions and the assessment of different perspectives and input.
+Such working methods are not intended to inform participants, but rather to work together to create new knowledge, new solutions, and innovative service solutions.
+A wide range of actors may have better conditions for creating something that can represent something innovative and new

 Trondheim Municipality points out that the proximity to Østmarka could provide opportunities for closer collaboration on service models with the specialist health service.
-The housing that are planned will affect the area in different ways.
-It will therefore be crucial that the location is utilized to create new and strengthened forms of collaboration between the municipality and the specialist health service, and gains that outweigh any disadvantages the housing measure may entail.
+Planned housing will impact the area in various ways.
+It will therefore be critical that the location be used to create new and strengthened forms of collaboration between the municipality and the specialist health service, as well as gains that outweigh any disadvantages that the housing measure may entail.